cdapio/cdap/docs/developer-guide/source/debugging.rst

 ----------------------------------

 The Reactor comes with a convenient way to unit test your Applications.
-The base for these tests is ReactorTestBase, which is packaged separately from the API in its own artifact because it depends on the Reactor’s runtime classes.
+The base for these tests is ``ReactorTestBase``, which is packaged separately from the API in its own artifact because it depends on the Reactor’s runtime classes.
 You can include it in your test dependencies in one of two ways:

-- include all JAR files in the lib directory of the Reactor Development Kit installation, or
+- include all JAR files in the ``lib`` directory of the Continuuity Reactor Development Kit installation, or
-- include the continuuity-test artifact in your Maven test dependencies (see the ``pom.xml`` file of the *WordCount* example).
+- include the ``continuuity-test`` artifact in your Maven test dependencies (see the ``pom.xml`` file of the *WordCount* example).

 Note that for building an application, you only need to include the